telerik/winforms-docs/richtexteditor/import-export/pdf/settings.md

 # Settings

-__PdfFormatProvider__ allows for export of PDF documents and respectively export of RadRichTextBox to Pdf.
+__PdfFormatProvider__ allows for export of PDF documents and respectively export of RadRichTextEditor to Pdf.
 Additionally, the export settings provide modification options.
 The current article outlines the available settings.

 ## Export Settings